wttai004/git_workshop/3_branches_and_merges.md

 # A note on merge vs rebase

 Merge and rebase are two different ways to combine two branches.
-They both create the same final files, but different histories.
+They both create the same project states, but different histories.

 **Merge** (creates a new _merge commit_ that ties both lines together):